Autumn Memory Game

 - Keep going… and going!

 - Cut the shapes out.
 Can you tell how stormy it was today my usually light filled kitchen was a dungeon all day!

 - Play– we played match.
-We put all the pieces down so that you couldn’t see their color and flipped them over one at a time, taking turns to make a match.
+We put all the pieces down so that you couldn’t see their color.
+Then, we flipped them over one at a time, taking turns to make a match.
 It didn’t take long but we played a few rounds.
-With a younger child I would have all the squirrels laid out and put the nuts in a bag and have the child draw the nut out and find the color match.
-With older children I would make more sets, and include a letter or number that would also have to be matched to challenge them.
+This autumn memory game is a versatile project.
+With a younger child, I would have all the squirrels laid out and put the nuts in a bag and have the child draw the nut out and find the color match.
+With older children, I would make more sets and include a letter or number that would also have to be matched to challenge them.
 Told you it’s easy to adapt.
-In a classroom I would have each child color one pair to make this a group project!
+In a classroom, I would have each child color one pair to make this a group project!

 Scaredy Squirrel at the Beach by Melanie Watt is so funny.
 I love books like this that have absurd humor thrown in.
 Before you even read the story on the inside flap you will notice a blurb that ends with “This story is not suitable for pirates” it just makes me giggle!
-The story follows the most anxious squirrel you’ll ever encounter as he tries to make his own beach, only to end up at a busy one!
-What I love about this book are the details, the small asides will have you laughing and the main story will keep even young ones totally entertained.
-My son loved it especially the part about the pool being the ocean and the flashlight being the sun, even at two he was trying to tell the squirrel how wrong that was.
+The story follows the most anxious squirrel you”™ll ever encounter as he tries to make his own beach, only to end up at a busy one!
+What I love about this book are the details.
+The small asides will have you laughing and the main story will keep even young ones totally entertained.
+My son loved it especially the part about the pool being the ocean and the flashlight being the sun.
+Even at two, he was trying to tell the squirrel how wrong that was.
 Super fun and a great message about overcoming fears as well.